emipa606/MechalitCore/README.md

 	# **NEW METALS:**

-	New metals can be found as common ore on surface, or be obtained through deep drill mining.
 	- Tisnite: a very durable unflammable metal.
 Great choice for building walls and defences.
 	- Simerium: a light and ductile semiprecious metal.
 Is valued for its unusual color and unique properties - simerium workbenches proved to be very effective.
 	- Phasarium: A precious metal with healing properties.
 Perfect for building furniture (especially beds), sculptures and entertainment.